 3: What conflict arises?

 4: What setting are you in?
 (You don't always need to describe it, unless it is relevant to the plot.)

-There are certain aspects that all fables have in common you will want to remember for this playlist.
+There are certain aspects that all fables have in common:

 1: The characters are non-human, or at the least the non-human characters are anthropomorphized.

-2: The story ends with a moral, usually typed as a statement at the end of the story.
+2: The story ends with a moral, usually written as a statement at the end of the story.

-Hint: Fables tend not to be very descriptive.
-They stick to the action, and progress to the moral, pretty directly.
+4: Fables tend to be short and not very descriptive.
+They stick to the action and progress to the moral directly.

 5: If you're having trouble finding an angle, look through this list of morals and pick one (without having read the fable it relates to).